mhornstein/DK-NLP/deployment/README.md

 ### Execution Context

 Detailed execution guides for each configuration can be found within the README files located in their respective configuration folders.
-These guides offer step-by-step instructions tailored to each specific setup (Docker Compose, Kubernetes, Helm).
+These guides offer step-by-step instructions tailored to each specific setup (Docker Compose, Kubernetes, Helm and Terraform).

 ---